Most Common Breaches

 Organizations who want to ensure their patients’ electronic protected health information is safe have to go a few steps further.

-Maintaining HIPAA Compliance and Digital Security
+10 Steps for Maintaining HIPAA Compliance and Digital Security

 When it comes to cybersecurity, the healthcare industry has been slow to adjust.
-In many ways, it has lagged far behind other industries in adopting robust cybersecurity controls.
+In many ways, it has lagged far behind other sectors in adopting robust cybersecurity controls.
 Today, though, organizations are beginning to pursue new technologies and investing in new ways to keep patient data safe.

 |Fortunately, the steps to create solid cybersecurity for healthcare organizations are not outlandish.
 In fact, HealthcareIT recommends organizations simply take the following steps: